mmacy/osrlib-dotnet/README.md

 ### Start the battle

-Finally we're ready to let the adventuring party (currently comprised of only one character, *Blarg the Destroyer*) and the encounter party (the evil orcs) battle to the death.
+Finally we're ready to let the adventuring party (currently comprised of only one character, *Blarg the Destructor*) and the encounter party (the evil orcs) battle to the death.

 <!-- START SECTION_BATTLE_START -->
 ```csharp